csu-tide/jupyter-quickstarts/README.md

 | --------- | --------------- | ----------------------- | ------------ | --------- | -------- |
 | ![easy][easy-badge] | Logging into JupyterHub and exploring the JupyterLab interface.
 Learn how to run code cells, use markdown, and run system commands from Notebooks. | JupyterLab</br>Python</br>Markdown | [![Jupyter Notebook][jupyter-badge]](getting-started/jupyter-getting-started.ipynb) | **Image**: Stack Minimal<br/>**Resources**: 0 GPU, 1 CPU cores, 1 GB RAM | 20 minutes |

-Learning Objectives:
-1. Understand Jupyter Notebooks and their value
-2. Use basic keyboard shortcuts
-3. Use markdown cells
-4. Use code cells
-5. Use magic commands
-6. Use Linux commands in code cells

 ***
 ## Utilizing CPU Resources